 Australia’s a very big place, I mean very big.
 Within this big place there’s a lot of rural work opportunities but where do you go and when?

-Farm-work is seasonal and dependant on weather conditions so some fruit grows in more tropical conditions and some in cooler temperatures.
+Farm-work is seasonal and dependent on weather conditions so some fruit grows in more tropical conditions and some in cooler temperatures.
 You need to know this so you know which places to target.

 I’d massively recommend checking out this website and looking at what is in season at the time of year for you.
 From there you need to….